What New Furnace Efficiency Standards Mean for You in 2023

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at turning natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Cut down on carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit each year.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the recommended rule would require all new gas furnaces to be 95 AFUE.
-This means furnaces would transform nearly all the gas they use into heat.
+Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would turn nearly 100% of the gas into usable heat.

-But if you’re going to be needing furnace replacement in Derby soon, highly energy-efficient furnaces are already available.
-See how these furnaces can save you money on your utility bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
+Find out how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces